azurecitadel/azurecitadel/content/arc/servers-hack/policy.md

 * Create a Log Analytics workspace
 * Collect event and performance data from virtual machines connected to the Log Analytics workspace
-  * System events from the Windows Event Log and syslog from linux
+  * System and Application logs from the Windows event logs
+  * Collect only Error and Warning event levels
-  * Recommended performance counters
+  * Recommended performance counters for Windows and Linux
-  * Ignore events unless they are warning or higher severity level
-* Manually add the Log Analytics agent to the two Azure Arc VMs
+* Manually onboard the Log Analytics agent to the two Azure Arc VMs

-# Tagging

-Add Location and Owner tags to the arc-hack resource group.

 ## Azure Policy

+Add a Location and Owner tag to the `arc-hack` Resource Group.

 Assign Policy to: